7 Ways to Turn Your Garage Into the Dog Room Your Pup Deserves

 Your golden loves you.
 But girl, she also loves tracking mud across your whole house, and that fluffy tail has knocked over your carefully styled shelf twice this week.

-To recreate this, grab interlocking EVA foam or vinyl wood-look tiles (these protect paws and are stupid easy to mop).
-The kennel is a standard galvanized chain-link dog run panel set, roughly 10×10 ft.
-And that wall-mounted unit on the right?
-A through-the-wall HVAC unit — temperature control means your pup stays comfortable year-round, which honestly?
-Game changer.
+To recreate this in your own home you will need to grab a couple of these interlocking EVA foam or vinyl wood-look tiles (these are easy on paws and simple to mop).
+The kennel is made with a standard galvanized chain-link dog run panel set (10 x 10 ft).
+The wall mounted unit on the right is a through the wall HVAC unit, which means your pup can be kept comfortable year-round.

-Here’s the trick: mount your garage door opener cables high and run a baseboard seal strip along every wall edge.
-Dog noses find every gap.
+Finally, I mounted the garage door opener cables high and ran a baseboard seal strip along every wall edge.
+Dog noses find every crack.

-The reflective foil insulation on the ceiling keeps the space cool in summer and warm in winter without a full renovation — staple it between exposed beams and you’re done.
+The reflective foil insulation on the ceiling keeps this space cool in summer and warm in winter without a full renovation, just staple it between exposed beams.

-Keep rubber wheel stops (those yellow ones on the floor!) as bumpers so the kennel doesn’t shift when your girl throws herself against the gate.
-Because she will.
+you might want to keep the rubber wheel stops so the kennel doesnt move when my girl throws herself against the gate. she will.
+Marge.

 #3: The Heavy-Duty Dog Kennel That Doubles as a Garage Workbench